8bits1beard-io/Relationship-Bootstrapped/README.md

 - 🛋️ Home optimized for comfort, privacy, and good energy flow
 - ☁️ Runs light on social media, heavy on direct connection
 - 🎶 Background processes include playlists with power ballads, retro game soundtracks, and ambient spacewave

-## 🧩 Known Quirks

-- 🔄 Will reword a sentence five times before hitting “Send”
-- 🧃 Doesn’t meal prep.
-Will never meal prep.
-Cannot be convinced to meal prep.
-- 📦 Has boxes for “Tech Graveyard,” “Cables Too Sacred to Toss,” and “Things That Might Be Useful Someday”
-- 🤹 Voices and accents sometimes trigger mid-conversation
-- 🎮 Can install Batocera blindfolded, but only updates it when nostalgia strikes
-- 🧠 Fiercely independent—asking for help feels like recoding a kernel in Morse
-- 🦵 Leg shakes when deep in thought.
-May cause microquakes.
-- ⏳ Internalizes everything first.
-Emotional reaction times may vary.
-- 🛣️ Road trips bend toward chaos.
-Every kitschy monument and “world’s largest” *will* be seen

 ## ⏱ Runtime Behavior